dgaydukov/cert-spring5/files/spring5.md

   </topic>
 </bookstore>
 ```

-If we have same bean in xml, java config, and @Component => xml wins
+If we have same bean in xml, java config, and with `@Component` => xml wins
-Here is quick example to demonstrate how to use di in practice.
+Here is quick example to demonstrate how to use DI in practice.
 Notice, that `BeanDefinitionReader` takes `BeanDefinitionRegistry` instance, so our factory should be both `BeanFactory & BeanDefinitionRegistry`.
-There are 3 ways to externalize your configs with `BeanDefinitionRegistry` interface
+There are 3 ways to externalize your configs with `BeanDefinitionRegistry` interface:
 * groovy script
 * xml
 * properties files